 Many people prefer timber as it's a natural material and whose good looks seem to blend easily into the garden landscape.
 The major horticultural advantage is that wood retains heat, the interior temperature is more stable and, if you choose to heat the greenhouse, fuel costs will be less.

 Wooden greenhouses tend to be more expensive.
-It is often said that they require more maintenance although the timber used in the greenhouses we sell is either finest quality cedar guaranteed for ten years or pressure treated wood, both are extremely durable.
+It is often said that they require more maintenance although the timber used in the greenhouses we sell is very durable, it will be either traditional cedar, dip or pressure treated timber, or heat treated ThermoWood which has practically all moisture removed.
 You may also have heard that they are heavy and difficult to erect but an installation service is offered as standard for Swallow and as an option for Gabriel Ash greenhouses.

 Why Should I Choose An Aluminium Greenhouse?

 They tend to be cheaper to buy.
 Low maintenance and rust resistance is guaranteed by modern manufacturing techniques, there is no need for paint or preservatives of any kind.
 Lightweight, aluminium greenhouses are easy to assemble or you can choose to take advantage of an installation service.
-It is also commonly thought that aluminium greenhouses let in more light.
+With more glazing, aluminium greenhouses let in more light.

 What's There Not To Like?

-Heat loss is noticeable when compared to their wooden counterparts so fuel costs will be higher if heated over the winter and, although green blends in well with the garden, many gardeners just prefer traditional timber.
+Heat loss is noticeable when compared to their wooden counterparts so fuel costs will be higher if heated over the winter and, although green blends in well with the garden, many gardeners just prefer the appearance of traditional timber.

 Can I Choose Different Colours?

 Normally aluminium greenhouses are either silver or green although certain manufacturers offer black, brown, white and terracotta.
-Our wooden greenhouses are either built using tanalised timber that has a natural green tinted appearance or cedar wood that ages to a lovely silver grey.
+Some of our wooden greenhouses can be optioned with a colour finish, others can be painted or left with an attractive natural appearance, cedar wood, for example, will age to a lovely silver grey.

 Do Both Wooden & Aluminium Greenhouses Need A Base?